 Sports: Basketball, dodgeball, floor hockey

-A bowler’s dream, Parkside Lanes was founded in 1956 as a member of the Suburban Windy City Bowling Association.
+The second-largest bowling facility in Illinois, Parkside Lanes was founded in 1956 as a member of the Suburban Windy City Bowling Association.
 Family owned and independently operated, Parkside Lanes utilizes the latest innovations in automatic scoring and synthetic lane surfaces.
 A 54-lane bowling center, Parkside is proud to be home of professional bowler Sean Rash, the 2012 Professional Bowlers Association (PBA) Player of the Year.
 As one of the largest bowling centers in Illinois, Parkside Lanes offers endless bowling opportunities, including open bowling, junior and adult league bowling, sport sanctioned bowling, IHSA high school bowling, birthday parties, corporate events and fundraisers.
 They have even hosted events for various organizations such as Big Brothers/Big Sisters, the Fox Valley Special Recreation Association and the Special Olympics.